-Additionally, it was determined that a clearer evaluation process needed to be established to ensure not only that essential goals are met but also that those goals effectively serve the campus community.
-For example, Goal #1-to establish a wireless network across campus - would be evaluated by the Distance Education Committee (DEC).
-The DEC would assess not only whether the network is installed but how effectively that network meets the need for which it was designed: namely, to enable students and staff safe and secure access to the Internet from any point on campus.
-The assigned evaluators, in conjunction with the campus technology leads and the Educational Master Plan Committee, would develop the documents used to evaluate each goal.
+Additionally, it was determined that a clearer evaluation process needs to be established to ensure not only that essential goals are met but that those goals effectively serve the campus community.
+Goal #1of the 2009-2011Technology Master Plan, for example, is to establish a wireless network across campus.
+The evaluation, which will be conducted by the Distance Education Committee, will assess not only whether that network is installed but how effectively it meets the need for which it was designed: namely, to enable students and staff safe and secure access to the Internet from any point on campus.
+The assigned evaluators, in conjunction with the campus technology leads and the Educational Master Plan Committee, will develop the documents used to do the evaluation of each goal.